my journey into oil painting

 As a child, I used to spend my free time drawing.
 I would use my imagination to create stories by drawing cartoon characters and copying from animal books.
 Horses were my favourite subject, often with cowboys in the saddle shooting the bad guys.
 However, there were no thoughts of ever becoming a real artist.

-Everything changed when I was approaching ten years old.
+When I was approaching twelve years old.
 My parents inherited a painting from a great-aunt which turned out to have been painted by a famous artist, Abraham Solomon, 1824-1862.
 The subject was a nun looking heavenward and praying which had a certain irony because, as I discovered in later life, my great-aunt was a lady of the night who married one of her wealthy clients.

 The painting was hung on a wall facing the top of the stairs.
-To my parents, the picture was just a decoration, but I was so fascinated by it that my interest in portraiture grew exponentially.
+To my parents, the picture was just a decoration, but I was so fascinated by it that my interest in portraiture grew.
 I would sit on the landing, gazing in awe at the beseeching eyes and skin tones that made the painting come to life.
 It didn’t take long before I started sketching with a licked pencil to capture the image.
-I really enjoyed the process, and the praise I received had a profound effect, which inspired me to become a portrait artist.
-I had no idea how to go about it other than attempting to draw family and friends.
-Although the line work left much to be desired, at least my subjects were recognisable.
+I really enjoyed the process, and the praise brought new meaning to my art.
+Unfortunately, the actual painting was sold because my family needed the money to buy a car, otherwise, it would have pride of place on my wall.

 Art college